Welcome to Matrix Education

 Logos appeal: Research shows that smoking increases the risk of serious diseases and lowers overall health.

-Pathos tries to influence the audience’s emotions.
+Pathos tries to make your audience feel something (like empathy, anger or fear).
 While this method doesn’t rely on evidence, it can be very powerful, especially in moral or ethical debates.
-Emotional appeals usually evoke strong feelings like empathy, fear or anger, and play on these emotions to effectively persuade an audience to do something.
+When you evoke strong feelings, you can use these emotions to effectively persuade an audience to do something.

-For example, describing a family’s suffering after a relative dies from smoking-related illness can make the reader feel emotional—and more likely to support a cigarette ban.
+For example, sharing a story about a family losing someone to a smoking-related illness can really hit home, and make readers more likely to support a cigarette ban.

-When writing persuasively, don’t forget to use other literary techniques you see in English, like similes and metaphors.
-Used wisely, they can illustrate your arguments in powerful ways.
+When writing persuasively, don’t forget to use other literary techniques you see in English.
+Similes, metaphors, and imagery can make your arguments more powerful and memorable.

 Let’s take a look at an excerpt from Martin Luther King Jr’s famous ‘I Have a Dream’ speech as an example: